We all want our kids to be strong, to have the strength to endure tough time and to be able to rise up to any challenges in life.

-So, parents toughen for various reasons, some good but some not so good.
+So, parents use tough love for various reasons, some good but some not so good.

 What Is Real Toughness

-True toughness is being strong inside, not being mean outside.
+True toughness is being strong inside, not just acting tough outside.

 That should be the kind of toughness we want our children to develop.